bilva-sanaba/Functional-Group-Analyzer/README.md

 Python 2.7: [Python 2.7](https://www.python.org/download/releases/2.7/)

-Python 2 must be downloaded on the computer.
+Python 2 must be downloaded on your computer.
 Follow the link in order to do so.

 In order to use this program, you must install OpenBabel with dependencies.